dawnnnn0/SoftDisplacedVertices/Plotter/README.md

 `--output`: directory of output.

 `--config`: configure file that defines event selections and what variables to plot.
-[Example config](https://github.com/HephyAnalysisSW/SoftDisplacedVertices/blob/new_CMSSW/Plotter/configs/plotconfig_sig.yaml) is provided.
+[Example config](https://github.com/HephyAnalysisSW/SoftDisplacedVertices/blob/new_CMSSW/Plotter/configs/plotconfig_diffregions.yaml) is provided.
 When new variables are added, please add a new entry in the [plot\_setting module](https://github.com/HephyAnalysisSW/SoftDisplacedVertices/blob/new_CMSSW/Plotter/python/plot_setting.py) to set the plot binning and title.

 `--lumi`: luminosity to normalise the MC, unit in `pb-1`.

 `--json`: Name of the json file that records the file path of the samples.
 The default path is under `SoftDisplacedVertices/Samples/json`.

-`--metadata`: Name of the yaml file that records the GenSumWeight of MC samples.
+`--metadata`: This is deprecated.
+Name of the yaml file that records the GenSumWeight of MC samples.
 The default path is under `SoftDisplacedVertices/Samples/json`.

 `--datalabel`: Lable of the dataset used for making histogram.
 It should be consistent with what is available in the json file.

+`--data`: Optional.
+Specifies whether the input is data.

+`--year`: The data-taking year of the input data or MC.

+`--submit`: Optional.
+Whether to submit jobs to slurm.
+Only works in CLIP.

 ## Prerequisites:

 - The NanoAOD files are recorded in a json file, like the ones under `SoftDisplacedVertices/Samples/json`.
+- The json file should also include the total number of events generated without filters.
+This information was provided by the metadata yaml file before.
+It can be obtained by running [getMCInfo.py](https://github.com/HephyAnalysisSW/SoftDisplacedVertices/blob/new_CMSSW/Plotter/getMCInfo.py).
-- If Filters are applied before or during the generation of MiniAOD, a metadata yaml file should be available to provide the information of total events generated without filters.
+- (Outdated) If Filters are applied before or during the generation of MiniAOD, a metadata yaml file should be available to provide the information of total events generated without filters.
 This ensures the normalisation for MC is done correctly.

 ## Environmental setup: